 Don’t smile at strangers on the metro.
 In fact, Russian people tend to avoid eye contact with other people on the Metro in general.
 Reading a book or listening to music is perfectly appropriate.
 Do not give money to every beggar that you see (there are a lot of them).
 Watch your bag very closely – there are many pickpockets and your phone and wallet are prime targets.

-In general, observe what everyone else is doing and follow suit (and read my survival guide to the Moscow metro).
+In general, observe what everyone else is doing and follow suit.

 The Metro Seat Hierarchy